-There are also varying types of slip-and-fall injuries that are often spoken of under the one umbrella term.
-Differentiating between the terms is important because all personal injury cases are fact sensitive.
-Meaning, it best to speak about things in the most precise way possible so that what happened is clear.
+There are also varying types of slip-and-fall injuries that are often spoken of under one umbrella term.
+Differentiating between the terms is important because all personal injury cases are fact-sensitive.
+Meaning, it is best to speak about things in the most precise way possible so that what happened is clear.
 The types are:

 - Slip-and-fall– These accidents occur when a slippery liquid, wetness, or object causes the fall.
 For example, slipping on a puddle of soda not cleaned up in a convenience store; a walkway that hasn’t been de-iced; or beads left on the floor in a craft store.